 Along with an understanding of new legislation and concepts, and the integration of sustainable development with existing industry, business and governance objectives, training for sustainable development needs to engage employees and contractors in working out more sustainable processes of resource management, production and pollution control.

-Sustainability is not a formula that can be taught on a flip chart or power point slide.
+Sustainability is not a formula that can be taught on a flip chart or PowerPoint slide.
 The ways forward must be worked out by managers, workers, trainers and authorities, together, through taking action and reflecting critically and ethically on our actions and choices.
 This requires a more active and interactive training model, including workplace-based training with expert support.
 Training institutions and employers need to work with government’s Sector Education Training Authorities to develop and run the appropriate learnerships.
-The Environmental Learning Forum provides an opportunity to link up with others involved in designing workplace-based training and qualifications for sustainable development.

 Develop your own guidelines for education for sustainable development

 As a business, government agency, educational institution or NGO, you should certainly develop your own programme of education for sustainable development.
-One starting point may be to visit www.sadc-reep.org.za and download a workshop toolkit to help you design your own guidelines.
+One starting point may be to visit www.sadc-reep.org.za for resources.

-To educate yourself about ways for making sustainability a reality in your daily operations, see the Sustainable Lifestyle Guide of The Enviropaedia.
+To educate yourself about ways for making sustainability a reality in your daily operations, see our Eco-Logical Living Guide.